diracdeltafunk/SmallCategories/Readme.md

 > ./countmonoids.sh n

-to accomplish the same task as `./countcats_split.sh n 1`, using less disk space.
+to accomplish the same task as `./countcats_split.sh n 1`, using less memory.

 ## Using